deepsingh245/client-trace/readme.md

-# Client Track
+# Client Trace

-**Client Track** is a lightweight and efficient npm package for generating a unique identifier for user identification in HTTP requests.
+**Client Trace** is a lightweight and efficient npm package for generating a unique identifier for user identification in HTTP requests.
 It leverages request headers, socket data, and optional DNS lookups for enhanced accuracy and adaptability.
 This package is ideal for tracking users or devices in both server-side and client-side environments.

 ---